Well Child Visits (YES or NO?)

 Until we moved to Idaho…..

 We got lucky and have been pretty blessed in this department since we moved here.
 He found a doctor that has a nice family practice, so we can see him as well.
 We were referred to him by another holistic family.
 The nurse came in and did her thing and then said, “the doctor will be with you shortly!”
-When he came in, he was so nice and friendly, and seemed to not mind my 3 little boys lasting energy!..LOL!
+When he came in, he was so nice and friendly, and seemed to not mind my kids lasting energy!..LOL!
 Here was our conversation.

 Doctor: “So you won’t be doing any imms?”